 Where To Study

 If it isn’t clear by now, you’re going to be spending a lot of time studying in college.
-Picking the right place to study is one of the most important things you can do.
+Knowing where to study is one of the most important things you can do.

 The choice is first and foremost about creating a physical and mental separation between work and play.
 I’ve referred to it before as flipping the switch.